uhi22/pyPLC/readme.md

 ## Biggest Challenges
 - [*ListenMode*] Find a way to enable the sniffer mode or monitor mode in the AR7420.
 Seems to be not included in the public qca/open-plc-utils.
-Without this mode, we see only the broadcase messages, not the TCP / UDP traffic between the EVSE and the PEV.
-Any idea how to enable full-transparency of the QCA?
+Without this mode, we see only the broadcast messages, not the TCP / UDP traffic between the EVSE and the PEV.
+The \open-plc-utils\pib\piboffset.xml mentions a setting "SnifferEnable" at 0102 and "SnifferReturnMACAddress" starting at 0103.
+But setting the enable to 1 and adding a senseful MAC address does not lead to a difference.
+The docu of qca/open-plc-utils mentions ampsnif and plcsnif, but these are not included.
+An old release (https://github.com/qca/open-plc-utils/archive/refs/tags/OSR-6010.zip) is mentioning VS_SNIFFER message, ampsnif, plcsnif and even functions Monitor() and Sniffer(), but these are included from a path ../nda/ which is not part of the public repository.

+Any idea how to enable full-transparency of the AR7420?

 - [all modes] convert the EXI data to the readable xml (e.g. using https://github.com/FlUxIuS/V2Gdecoder, or https://github.com/Martin-P/OpenV2G).
 Evaluate different EXI decoders/encoders, regarding speed, correctness and stability.
 - [all modes] replace the fix-configured addresses (MAC, IP) in the python script by the real one from the operating system